 - It is very long.

-- The sole purpose of your prologue is an attempt to hook readers (this can be done in chapter one).
+- The sole purpose of your prologue is an attempt to hook readers (this can be done in chapter one)

 - It can reveal the inciting incident.
 This is the moment that catapults the protagonist into the heart of the action.
-These generally take place early on in the story, but there are cases where it may happen beforehand, or without the knowledge of your main character.
+These often take place early on in the story, but there are cases where it may happen beforehand, or without the knowledge of your main character.
 This could be a prologue.

 - It can foreshadow important events or details.
 Foreshadowing often goes unnoticed until after the fact, and that’s what makes it so impactful.
 Something happens and readers will realize that they should have known all along.
 This also adds re-read value.
 Foreshadowing is often picked up the second time around.